opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 ### Extracting fields with custom format

-You can also use object notation, to apply a custom format to the chosen field, see following example.
+You can also use object notation to apply a custom format to the chosen field.

 If you have the following document: